electric-sql/electric/components/electric/lib/electric/ddlx/readme.md

 The SQL statements that install DDLX tables and functions into Postgres.
 They are actually in a single file in `sql/init_ddlx.sql`.

-You can use this on it own without `parse` or `commands` you want.
+You can use this on its own without `parse` or `commands` if you want.
 They are really just utilities to help call the sql.

 You can also get them from `Electric.DDLX.init_statements()` as a list of strings.

 Running these statements will:

-- install uuid-ossp
 - ensure there is an `electric` schema
 - create 3 new DDLX tables
     - `electric.grants`